bella-yuxiaoliu/bella-yuxiaoliu/README.md

-# Yuxiao Liu | Data Analyst
+# Yuxiao(Bella) Liu | Data Analyst

 ## About Me
-Data Analyst focused on **finance and e-commerce analytics**, building **SQL + Python** pipelines and **BI dashboards** for revenue reporting, KPI tracking, and automation.
+Data Analyst focused on **business, operations, and financial analytics**, building **SQL and Python data pipelines**, automated reporting workflows, and **Power BI/Tableau dashboards** to support data-driven decision-making.
-M.S. in Applied Data Science candidate at USC (Expected May 2026), with strengths in **ETL, data quality, UAT validation, and experiment-driven insights**.
+M.S. in Applied Data Science from USC, with strengths in **ETL, data integration, data quality, UAT validation, KPI reporting, and statistical analysis**.
 Outside of work: tennis🎾 and arts🎨.

 ---